 Recipe Tips + FAQ

 - What can I substitute for eggs in stuffing?
-Although it is absolutely not necessary in this recipe, you could use store bough plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg: 1 Tbsp ground flax + 3 Tbsp water.
+Although it is absolutely not necessary in this recipe, you could use store bought plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg: 1 Tbsp ground flax + 3 Tbsp water.

-watch how to make vegan stuffing
+how to make the vegan stuffing recipe

 - 1 loaf crusty bread aproximately 16 cups

 - 4 links Italian sausage Beyond Meat, thawed out

 - Slice the bread loaf into 3/4 inch slices then cut or tear them into 3/4 inch cubes.
 Spread out on a large baking sheet and allow to air dry overnight.
 Alternatively toast in a 375”F oven for 15 minutes or so until the bread starts to show a little color around the edges.1 loaf crusty bread